emptycoder/shape-fp/docs/list.md

 ## indexOf

-This method optionally returns the first index of the specified value.
+This method optionally returns the index of the first item that is equal to the specified value.

 ```typescript
 assert.equal(list([1, 2]).indexOf(1).get(), 0)